 - Separation for at least 2 years without reconciliation

 Perils of Using Social Media During a Divorce

 Increase in the use of social media has made divorce proceedings far more complicated nowadays.
 Technologies like the Cloud and other wireless storage ensures that your private data may not be as private as you think.
 Saving private photos, videos and documents to your phone doesn’t restrict access to your data either especially if your phone is connected to the Cloud.

 Viewing the private documents of another person constitutes an invasion of privacy, however, in a contested divorce scenario, if your spouse has access to your private data, it could be severely detrimental to your interests in the case.
 People are generally unaware that legally shareable information also includes internet web browsing history.
 Infidelity or adultery has often been proved by incriminating texts or emails.
 If your spouse has access to your Facebook and other social media accounts, they will be investigating to find any post which might further their motives in a contested divorce.

 Social media along with other forms of communication such as text, GPS, email and internet search history can provide your spouse’s attorney with potentially damaging evidence.
 Oftentimes, innocuous posts on social media sites are misconstrued or are presented in such a manner by your spouse that you are portrayed in an unfavorable light to the family court judge.
 An increasing number of people are posting every single occurrence in their lives on Facebook and similar sites.
 According to studies, Facebook and social media are the main cause of one-third of all divorces.
 Beware when using social media especially if you are going through a contested divorce in Arizona.

-Moreover it is recommended that you retain the services of an experienced Divorce lawyer in Tucson, AZ as soon as possible to help you navigate through this complex process.
+Moreover it is recommended that you retain the services of an experienced Divorce lawyer in Arizona as soon as possible to help you navigate through this complex process.